-As at 31 December 2021, the ultimate parent entity of the Company is Daimler AG incorporated in the Federal Republic of Germany.
 On 1 February 2022, the ultimate parent entity of the Company renamed itself from Daimler AG to Mercedes-Benz Group AG.
-Further information on this change is disclosed in the "Events occurring after the reporting period" note disclosure.
-The ultimate parent entity is referred to by its former name throughout the Company's financial statements and will be replaced by the new company name in the Company's future financial statements.

-The immediate parent entity of the Company is Daimler Australia/Pacific Pty Ltd, a company incorporated in Australia.
-The immediate parent of Daimler Australia/Pacific Pty Ltd is Mercedes-Benz AG (incorporated in the Federal Republic of Germany) wholly owned by Daimler AG (known as Mercedes-Benz Group AG from 1 February 2022).
+With the renaming of Daimler, the ultimate parent entity completed its realignment that began with the spin-off (named "Project Focus") of the truck and bus business and on 10 December 2021, Daimler Truck Holding AG was launched as an independent company on the Frankfurt Stock Exchange.
+The new Mercedes-Benz Group is thus fully concentrated on its passenger car brands Mercedes-Benz, Mercedes-AMG, Mercedes-Maybach, Mercedes EQ as well as Mercedes-Benz Vans.
+As a result, the immediate parent entity of the Company has also renamed itself from Daimler Australia/Pacific Pty Ltd to Mercedes-Benz Group Australia/Pacific Pty Ltd, a company incorporated in Australia.
+The immediate parent of Mercedes-Benz Group Australia/Pacific Pty Ltd is Mercedes-Benz AG (incorporated in the Federal Republic of Germany) wholly owned by Mercedes-Benz Group AG.
 This entity is reported as the intermediate parent entity of the Company.